HesselM/rpicross_notes/5-xc-userland.md

 ## Testing
 Testing the compiled `userland`-libraries

 Prerequisites:
 - Toolchain installed
 - Userland installed & synced

+Steps:
-1. There are two options to test the camera: i) you can download all code from the repo, or ii), you can download the code from the original repo.
+- There are two options to test the camera: i) you can download all code from the repo, or ii), you can download the code from the original repo.
   1. Using this repo.

     Download the code in [hello/raspicam](hello/raspicam).